 12. Cover and cook for 3 to 4 minutes on a medium flame to get a nice color.
+You will also see traces of fats over the gravy at this stage.
 This is the color you may get.
 Open the lid and cook until the gravy turns a bit more thick.

 13. Make sure the gravy reaches the desired consistency then add 250 grams cubed paneer and kasuri methi.